addania/coding/src/pages/TypeScript.md

 </body>
 </html>
 ```
->Especially important is the script tag which will envoke our `app.js` file and will execute is:
+>Especially important is the script tag which will envoke our `app.js` file and will execute it:
 ```
 <script src="app.js"  defer></script>
 ```

-> Then in the same folder add app.ts file
+> Then in the same folder add `app.ts` file
 ```
 touch app.ts
 ```
-> Add some console.log in there:
+> Add some `console.log` in there:
 ```
 console.log("Monsters for the win!")
 ```